CorCronje/laravel-smsportal/README.md

 # SMSPortal Client
-A PHP client for sending SMS messages via SMSPortal
+A PHP client for sending SMS messages from your Laravel project

 ## About
 [SMSPortal](https://smsportal.com) is a popular business communications provider offering a bulk SMS messaging service through their intuitive web interface and API.
 This package is a PHP client for Laravel allowing you to send SMS messages from your Laravel project.